virajvd/sort-view/README.md

 <b>Command to install package</b><br/>
 npm install sort-view<br/><br/>

+Sorting algorithms can be complex to understand merely by looking at their code.
+Visualizations in command-prompt provide a graphical representation of how the algorithm works step by step, making it easier to understand the underlying logic and behavior.<br/><br/>

 <b>Key points to remember while using visualisation</b><br/>
 <ul>
 <li>Array length should be less than 10 for visualization</li>